-The firm's Leeds employment head Mark Shrives led a national team bidding for the work against DLA Piper and a number of other firms.
+The firm’s Leeds employment head, Mark Shrives, led a national team of lawyers bidding for the work against DLA Piper and a number of other firms.

-The win will see Hammonds advise Tesco on all of its tribunal work and give employment advice to the company's stores, headquarters and distribution centre, as well as providing HR advice.
+The win will see Hammonds advise Tesco on all of its tribunal work as well as giving employment advice to the company’s stores, headquarters and distribution centre and providing strategic HR advice.
 The appointment is for an initial period of one year, but is expected to last longer.

 DLA Piper has been Tesco’s employment adviser for a number of years, with Birmingham employment partner Peter Thompson leading the relationship.
 Thompson was unavailable for comment.